-Here is how we will practice making, labeling, and using layers.
+Today, we will practice making, labeling, and using layers.

 We will first go over these steps with the same image as a class.

-You will then colorize an image of your choice and turn it in as a PSD.
+Optional Assignment (ask your teacher!): You will then colorize an image of your choice and turn it in as a PSD.

 Make a NEW LAYER

-* not duplicate layer!
+* not a duplicate layer!

-The shortcut is Shift + Command + N.
+Keyboard shortcut: Shift + Command + N.

-Rename the layer based on the color or the area you will paint.
+RENAME the layer based on the color or the area you will paint.

-Click on your brush tool.
+Click on your BRUSH tool.

-* TIP (make sure adjust the hardness of the brush in your controls when needed)
+*TIP (make sure adjust the hardness of the brush in your controls when needed)

 Pick the color you want to use to paint over that area.